 - On the perks front, Black Ops II had Lightweight, a.k.a.
 "Crackhead Pro", where players moved so fast that they could dart around the corner and kill you before you even saw them.
 Because of the power of this perk, 3 perks became the go-to class: Lightweight (faster movement and no damage from falls), Toughness (flinch much less when shot) and Dexterity (faster movement over obstacles, recovery from melee, and aiming from a sprint).
 This combo was so powerful, it became virtually impossible to play well without them, and worst of all, like the game-breaking perks of MW2 they were all the default perks.

-- On the weapons front, the Target Finder became this for many players.
+- On the attachments front, the Target Finder became this for many players.
 It highlighted anyone without Cold-Blooded with a targeting diamond, and was more used than the Thermal Scope because it allowed for an immense amount of peripheral vision, no filter making it difficult to discern the background, and quicker aiming time, especially with the new Quickdraw attachment.
 This was most used in tandem with the below two.

 - The LMGs received a massive buff in this game.
 Not only were the majority of them incredibly accurate, but the ability to use 3 attachments at once allowed for the ever hated Grip/Target Finder/Suppressor LMG combination to keep them steady in long bursts while highlighting enemies and preventing them from easily finding you in return.

-- The scorestreak system itself was a gamebreaker, as unlike in previous games, after you acquired your third streak it would wrap back around and let you get them all again without having to die and respawn.
-This meant that players on a decent streak could get amazing scores, while their opponents couldn't do anything but die repeatedly to drones, aircraft and remote guns.
+- The scorestreak system itself is a gamebreaker, as unlike in previous games, after you acquire your third streak it will wrap back around and let you get them all again without having to die and respawn.
+This meant that players on a decent streak can get amazing scores, while their opponents won't be able to do anything but die repeatedly to drones, aircraft and remote guns.
 It was all too common to see players get 100+ kills in a game and have a VSAT, Dogs and a Swarm endlessly looping.